Contract Theory - Definition

-In economics, contract theory examines the behavior of parties in a contract, their interests and performances.
-How incentives are formulated as well as the make up of obligations of both parties in the contract is considered.
+In economics, contract theory examines the behavior of parties in a contract, their interests, incentives, and performance.

 There are three frameworks of models of the contract theory, these models outline actions that parties can take under specific circumstances and structures in the contract.
 These models are: